History of Austria: Congress of Vienna (1815)

 The resulting order was referred to as the Concert of Europe, which would now meet regularly to resolve outstanding differences.
 In addition to redrawing the political map, it established spheres of influence.
 Achieving the presidency of this new entity was Austria's greatest gain from the Congress.
 What the Congress could not do was to recover the old order or ancien régime on which Austrian and Habsburg authority had rested.
 In the new order, a Holy Alliance was created between Austria, Russia and Prussia.
-This was subsequently enlarged to include most Europea nations.
+This was subsequently enlarged to include most European nations.
 Notable exceptions were Great Britain, wary of Metternich's strategy of repressive interventionism, and the Ottoman Empire.
 In the redrawing of the European map, Austrian gains were modest compared to Russia and Prussia, reflecting its relatively weak negotiating position.
-Austria regained most of the territory it had lost to Napoleon in the western part of the nation (Tyrol, Salzburg and Voralberg).
+Austria regained most of the territory it had lost to Napoleon in the western part of the nation (Tyrol, Salzburg and Vorarlberg).
 In Italy it gained the Kingdom of Lombardy-Venetia, Tuscany, Modena, Parma and Piacenza.
 These latter political entities were ruled by various branches of the Habsburgs.
 It did not, however, regain Belgium and the Austrian Netherlands, but the trading of territories restored a contiguous territory, as envisaged by Joseph II, and gave Austria control over Italy.
 The Emperor Francis was unwilling to adapt to this new order, requiring diplomacy on Metternich's part, depicting it as conservative Romanticism, religion and order versus the revolutionary spirit of 1789.
 Thus, the Holy Alliance became a mechanism for countering any moves against legitimate order.
 Metternich has therefore been portrayed Europe's fireman, extinguishing any signs of revolutionary spirit.
 The resultant onset of peace provided the opportunity for both reforms and prosperity in Austria, but its backward looking policies within a Europe characterised by rapid change set the scene for eventual failure.